Password Manager Pro MSP Edition - Getting Started

-ManageEngine Password Manager Pro is now available in MSP edition, which has been specially designed taking into consideration the requirements of the Managed Service Providers.
-If you are an MSP wishing to manage the administrative passwords of your clients separately from a single management console or offer Password Management Service to them, you can now leverage the MSP edition.
+ManageEngine Password Manager Pro is also available in MSP edition, which has been specially designed taking into consideration the requirements of the Managed Service Providers.
+If you are an MSP wishing to manage the administrative passwords of your clients separately from a single management console or offer password management services to them, you can leverage the MSP edition.

 Passwords can be securely shared between MSP administrators and their respective customers, making sure that users only get access to the passwords they own or ones that are shared with them.
 The solution offers the flexibility to entrust the control of the password vault to the MSP administrator, the end user or both, as desired.

-The MSP edition also follows the basic password entitlement model of PMP – that means, at any time, one will be able to view only the passwords that are owned and shared.
-As MSP admin, while you will be able to view the names of the organizations you manage, you will be able to view the data pertaining to all your customers only if you add their resources or if they share the resources with.
-Your customers will be able to view the data belonging to their organization.
+The MSP edition also follows the basic password entitlement model of Password Manager Pro – that means, at any time, one will be able to view only the passwords that are owned and shared.
+As MSP admin, while you will be able to view the names of the organizations you manage, you will be able to view the data pertaining to all your customers only if you add their resources or if they share the resources with you.
+Your customers will be able to view the data belonging to their organization only.

 MSP Edition – Getting Started

-- For testing the MSP edition, you need to deploy a separate machine.
-If you try to install the MSP edition in the same machine where PMP is running, it will uninstall the existing PMP instance.
+For testing the MSP edition, you need to deploy a separate machine.
+If you try to install the MSP edition in the same machine where Password Manager Pro is running, it will uninstall the existing Password Manager Pro instance.